josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 ```

 <SideNote>
 This command installs the most modern version of Sass, which isn't compatible with all versions of Node.
-You may need to adjust your Node version with a tool like NVM if you hit errors with this Sass package.
+You may need to adjust your Node version with a tool like <a href="https://github.com/nvm-sh/nvm">NVM</a> if you hit errors with this Sass package.
 </SideNote>

-Next, still in our `svelte.config.js` file, we just need to add a little bit to tell SvelteKit how to preprocess any Sass code we throw its way.
+Next, open the `svelte.config.js` file in the project root.
+As the name implies, this is where we can make changes to SvelteKit's options and compiler.

+The change is minimal; we just need to add a little bit to tell SvelteKit how to preprocess any Sass code we throw its way.
 First, import `svelte-preprocess` by adding this line at the top of the file:

 ```js
 // svelte.config.js